isomerpages/nlb-learning/_singapore/Adults/Content.md

 <h5 id="place history" class="margin--bottom--lg"><b>Playlist: Place History</b></h5>

-Singapore witnessed massive developments in the decades past.
+Singapore has undergone massive developments in the decades past.
 Take a look at how places and spaces were like prior.

 <div class="row is-multiline margin--bottom--lg">